Clinicians reveal what persuaded them to embark on a career in emergency

 Working sole charge, being exposed to the largest ECC caseload in Europe and not knowing what will come through the door next can be daunting for some.
 However, such a diverse caseload provides real scope for development and career progression.

-District vet, Sarah Hird, added: “At Vets Now we are really lucky because we tend to see a really good mix of medical and surgical cases overnight, so we’ll see things like foreign bodies, DKA and HGE cases, blocked cats, trauma, dystocia, pyometras and GDVs.
+Roving vet, Sarah Hird, added: “At Vets Now we are really lucky because we tend to see a really good mix of medical and surgical cases overnight, so we’ll see things like foreign bodies, DKA and HGE cases, blocked cats, trauma, dystocia, pyometras and GDVs.

 “So we tend to see a different population of animals compared to day practice, and our cases tend to be really interesting and exciting.
 And of course the caseload is unpredictable, it’s a bit like A & E, so sometimes you’ll have a flurry of cases, and then a bit of a lull, but we don’t stick to an appointment system, we just see cases as urgently as they need to be seen.”